Murrumbidgee Valley Regional Park

 Murrumbidgee Valley Regional Park was created in July 2010.
 It covers an area of 1180ha.
 View the detailed park and fire management documents.

 Murrumbidgee Valley Regional Park was created in July 2010 by combining a number of former state forests.
 This followed an assessment of the Riverina Bioregion by the Natural Resources Commission.
 The following state forests were incorporated into the park:

 It covers an area of 1,197 hectares.

-A stay at Bunyip Hole campground is a great way to enjoy this park, part of the longest continuous tract of river red gum forest in the world.
-Popular with campers who don't want to leave their dogs at home, this campground's sandy beaches and calm river are perfect for fishing and kayaking.
+A stay at Bunyip Hole campground or Wooloondool campground is a great way to enjoy this park, part of the longest continuous tract of river red gum forest in the world.
+Popular with campers who don't want to leave their dogs at home, the sandy beaches and calm river at these campgrounds are perfect for fishing and kayaking.

 These maps give a basic overview of park attractions and facilities, and may not be detailed enough for some activities.
 We recommend that you buy a topographic map before you go exploring.